stnolting/captouch/README.md

 internal counter to zero.
 After that, the pad's FPGA pins are switched to input mode.
 Now the pads charge via the external pull-up resistors.
 As soon as _all_ pads are charged, the controller stops the time measuring counter and leaves calibration mode.

+The time it takes to charge a pad back to `U_IO` is defined by the capacitance of the pad (the electrode area) and the pull-up resistor.

 :bulb: Make sure to keep your fingers away from the pads during calibration to allow the controller to determine the pad's _base capacitance_.